 CacheGuard-OS

 The antivirus detects MS Office macro viruses, mobile malware, and other threats.
 It supports 32/64-bit Portable Executable files and 32-bit ELF files.
-Additionally, it handles the following files: The antivirus module scans not only simple files but looks inside archive and compression files.
-The following archive and compression formats are supported: Zip (+ SFX), RAR (+ SFX), Tar, Gzip, Bzip2, MS OLE2, MS Cabinet Files (+ SFX), MS CHM (Compiled HTML), MS SZDD compression format, BinHex, SIS (SymbianOS packages), AutoIt, NSIS.
+It scans not only simple files but also inspects content within archive and compression files such as, but not limited to, ZIP (+SFX), RAR (+SFX), TAR, GZIP, BZIP2, MS OLE2, MS Cabinet files (+SFX), MS CHM (Compiled HTML), MS SZDD compression format, BinHex, SIS (SymbianOS packages), AutoIt, and NSIS.
+In addition, the following file types are inspected:

 Automatic Updating